Watches of Knightsbridge March 19 Auction Highlights

 Some might find the mechanical digital display polarizing but I think the A. Lange & Söhne Zeitwerk Striking Time one of the most beautiful watches that the Saxony watch maker produces.
 With a design taken from a German Opera House clock, the large numeral digital display is as gorgeous as it is effortless to read.
 Rather than having a glimpse of the upcoming minute peek out from beneath the German silver time bridge these numerals instantaneous click at the precise time, every time, with German precision.
 This is the first watch to ever have a jumping numeral display with a decimal minute repeater and that is simple task.
 Creating a movement capable of storing enough energy to move the digital display was hard enough but to accomplish that and then and one of the most power-draining complications available is nothing short of miraculous.

 The left hammer strikes the low pitch for each hour, a double low for every ten minutes with the right striking a high pitch for every minute.
 What is so wonderful about this watch is that you can see the striking mechanism on the dial watch.
-Check out this video from Monochrome Watches which showcases the chiming mechanism wonderfully.
 Unsurprisingly though, this inventive mechanism and display does not a small watch make and the Zeitwerk is 44.2mm and 14.1mm tall.
 It might seem large but for a design this unique and gorgeous, I think a few millimeters extra is nothing to complain about.

 Auction Estimate: 25,000 to 35,000 GBP.